Pixiu: Characteristics

 Pixiu are auspicious, winged animals, written about in ancient Chinese history and heralded through the millennia by fantastic stories of powerful and grandiose feats of victory in battle.
 Their legend has been passed down through 2,000 years of Chinese lore.
 They have the head of a Chinese dragon, the body of a lion, and historically sport on their heads either one antler (male) or two antlers (female).
-In modern times, this legendary creature’s historical physical appearance has been somewhat lost, and is now more commonly depicted with only one antler.
+In modern times, this legendary creature's historical physical appearance has been somewhat lost, and is now more commonly depicted with only one antler.

-Ancient Chinese descriptions, depictions and stone carvings of Pixiu from the Han Dynasty (206 BC – 220 AD) show the male with a single antler and the female with two.
+Ancient Chinese descriptions, depictions and stone carvings of Pixiu from the Han dynasty (206 BC – 220 AD) show the male with a single antler and the female with two.
 As with the Chinese phoenix, the common image today represents a single gender with one antler (male).
 Pixiu have protruding eyes and sharp teeth.
 There is one ancient stone sculpture variation found with hooves, but all Pixiu have wings.
 Many have a bifurcated (split) tail that hangs low and downward that covers its rear, a representative metaphor that they hold gold inside their stomachs but will not let it out.

 Imperial Pixiu used during the Qing dynasty developed the physical characteristic of a fatter, more rotund body, indicating a stomach that could be loaded with unlimited amounts of gold and all forms of wealth and good fortune.

 Due to their similar appearances, Pixiu are often confused with stone lions and qilin, but they can easily be distinguished from those two animals by its pair of feathered wings with which it can fly between Heaven and Earth.

+In the Eastern Han dynasty, pixiu were thought to be able to fly into the realm of immortals or xian by Daoists and a minority of Confucianists.